Tel: 07564 010847 or 01962 458428

 • handmade rugs can buckle and curl.
 This cannot be prevented in customers' house

-So asking your carpet cleaner to go over any hand made rug is a big No-No.
+So asking your carpet cleaner to go over any handmade rug is a big No-No. Instead, it's best to rely on a professional rug cleaning service for such delicate items.

 In-plant full immersion is the only recommended cleaning process for rugs.
-It is also the most thorough cleaning system as it involves removing all the dust for the back and deep down the pile and a thorough submersion clean and rinse.
+It is also the most thorough cleaning system as it involves removing all the dust from the back and deep down the pile and a thorough submersion clean and rinse, ensuring a deep clean.

-Having your rug cleaned in a dedicated rug cleaning workshop (also refered to as a rug cleaning plant or rug spa) also addresses all the potential problems mentioned above:
+Having your rug cleaned in a dedicated rug cleaning workshop or rug cleaning spa (also referred to as a rug cleaning plant) also addresses all the potential problems mentioned above:

 • dye bleeding

-In a specialist rug cleaning workshop, this can be prevented in 2 ways
+In a specialist rug cleaning workshop, this can be prevented in two ways:

 1. stabilizing the colours before the cleaning process, and / or